koize/steal/README.md

 ## Introduction

-Hana No Yado also known as The Flowering Inn in English is an e-commerce shop selling flower bouquets for special occasions and gardening essentials.
-The aim of this shop is to deliver spring to customer's doorstep and provide guidance for their gardening journey.
+Hana No Yado also known as The Flowering Inn is an e-commerce shop selling flower bouquets for special occasions and gardening essentials.
+The aim of this shop is to deliver spring conveniently to your doorstep and provide guidance for your gardening journey.

+Disclaimer:
-Disclaimer: All products shown are fictional, references will given below!
+All products shown DO NOT belong to us, references will be given below!

 ## Languages Used